abernier/vertex-journey/README.md

 [Demo](https://abernier.github.io/vertex-journey)

-> 🧳 The journey of a vertex, from model coordinates to screen coordinates (in pixels) — or how to convert a point to screen
+> 🧳 The complete journey of a vertex, going from model coordinates to screen coordinates (in pixels) — or how to convert a point to screen

 NB: our vertex is 🟠 `point` our model is 🟪 `cube`